Thermodynamic Discovery of Tetracriticality and Emergent Multicomponent Superconductivity in UTe$_2$: Discussion

-Finally, we comment on the microscopic implications of the hierarchy in the quartic couplings of the GL parameters, $u_{1}<\gamma\ll u_{2}$.
-As we show in the Methods, this hierarchy has rather clear consequences for the electronic states that form the Cooper pairs.
-In particular, such a pronounced separation of coupling strengths can arise only if the orbitals that contribute significantly to the large density of states enter more prominently into the pair wave function in SC2 than in SC1.
-This insight therefore imposes a stringent constraint on any microscopic theory of the pairing mechanism in UTe$_{2}$
+The hierarchy of the quartic couplings, $u_{1}<\gamma\ll u_{2}$, has clear consequences for the electronic states that form the Cooper pairs.
+Such a pronounced separation of coupling strengths requires that the orbitals responsible for the large density of states---revealed by the residual specific heat and cyclotron mass---have a substantially larger weight in the pair wave function of SC1 than of SC2 (see \hyperref[sec:methods]{Methods}).
+This insight imposes a stringent constraint on any microscopic theory of the pairing mechanism in UTe$_{2}$.

+The accessibility of the multicomponent state at ambient pressure using a magnetic field motivates further study with probes directly sensitive to the excitations of a topological superconductor.